 - Foster increased independence over the course of the year(s) with the exact steps to take

-Another problem is that parents find that lack of communication about homework leads to difficulty with homework at home.
+Another problem parents experience is lack of communication about homework leads to difficulty with this at home.
 To ease homework battles, a 504 can include the use of a planner with teacher checks and parent feedback.

 5. Specific Accommodations for Academic Subjects

 Academic accommodations should be in a student’s 504.
-For example, writing accommodation that help students take the fear out of writing:
+For example, writing accommodations that help students take the fear out of the writing process may include: